 Today on Twitter, a conversation began about whether John Mozeliak was a good General Manager.
 Outside of John Mabry, there may not be an employee of the St. Louis Cardinals’ organization that brings more mixed feelings from fans than John Mozeliak.
 Some see Mozeliak as an overrated GM who has ridden the coat tails of those before him.
 Others see him as a genius at team building.
 The truth is probably somewhere in the middle.

 The St. Louis Cardinals announced today that they have dealt 3B David Freese and RHP Fernando Salas to the Los Angeles Angels of Anaheim in exchange for outfielders Peter Bourjos and Randal Grichuk.
 The most immediate effect of the deal is that it opens up third base for Matt Carpenter and, as a result, second base for prospect Kolten Wong.

 David Freese and the St. Louis Cardinals avoided arbitration, settling on a 1 year deal worth $3.15 million.
 That means the team continues it’s streak of not having a player case reach arbitration since Darren Oliver in 1999.
 It also puts the team’s projected Opening Day Salary Obligations at $113.9 million, up from $111.8 million last year.

 It’s been a theme for the Cardinals all season.
 Missed opportunities.
 The most glaring from this afternoon being a bases loaded situation in the bottom of the seventh with no outs.
 Ground balls from Allen Craig and Yadier Molina ended the inning without the Cardinals scoring to extend their 2-1 lead.
 At that point, the momentum swung firmly in the direction of the Nationals.
-In the top of the eighth, … Continue reading

 As my Dad told me last night, “I was expecting a Wild Card Game, not a wild Cards’ game.”
 Major League Baseball’s first Wild Card Game, certainly lived up to the wild factor.
 The 94 win Atlanta Braves were facing off against the 88 game St. Louis Cardinals at Turner Field on Friday evening with a National League Divisional Series berth on the line.